WoongDemianPark/HRI/README.md

 # 2. Mic Array Module Setting

 ## 2.1.
-Download the "seeed-voicecard" module in workspace folder.
+Download the "seeed-voicecard" module in HRI folder.

 * This module is only used when a firmware update is required.
 </br>